pedromn0/cardmon-milestone-2/README.md

 ### Existing Features

 #### Navbar
 - The **Navbar** utilized came from bootstrap and was eddited in the visual to match the visual identity of the project.
-In this feature is possibleto find the links for home, rules and abou it.
+This feature allows the user reach links for home, rules and abou it.

-#### Buttons for control
+    - The **Rules** is a page to explain the simple rules of this game.

+    - The **About it** it is a briefly explanation of the concept of this project and a link to the github repository.

-- Those **buttons** will control those button the main actions of the game.
+    - Those **buttons** will give the control of the game.
-    - The start will requeste the information from the api and prepare the cards.
+        - Clicking on the start will begins the flow of funcitons from request the Pokemon informations with the API until manipulate the DOM and display the cards.
-    - The restart button will refresh the page.
+        - Clicking on restart button will refresh the page and start all over.
-    - The shuffle it is way to get more difficult mixing the cards more.
+        - Clicking the shuffle button will give a better mix on the cards to guarantee more difficult.

 #### Grid systems
- - The **grid systems** was
+ - The **grid systems** came from the bootstrap to ease the structural part leaving more time for the functional part of the game.
+The collumns and rows were utilised to comprehend more cards into the same display resulting in 5 cards per row in bigger screens where this game was conceived to be played.

 #### Cards
- - In **cards** is
+ - The **cards** utilised came from bootstrap as well but they were heavily personalised to fit the project criteria’s.
+Each card is composed for different HTML elements such as:
+    - frontFace container in which is contained the image or sprite from Pokemon API.
+    - card-body container in which is contained one "h5" tag for the Pokemon name and an "p" tag for the type of the Pokemon request from the API.
+    - backface container which is the red part of the card which it is removed after clicking on it.

 #### Scores
- - The **scores** is

-#### Footer
-- **Footer** was developed to match the main visual aspects of the website and provide a link to website home and social links of the Xbox brand.

-### Features Left to Implement

-### Existing Features
+ - The **scores** works to countability the number of wrong moves and the number of paired cards found.
+    - **Pairs found** increments every two correct cards found by the user at the maximum of 10 because the total of cards are 20.
+    - **Movements** increments every two incorrect selection to this score.
+The less the better.

 - Feature 1 - allows users X to achieve Y, by having them fill out Z
 - ...